COVID-19 pandemic in New York City: Demographics

 On April 5, 2020, it was reported that 51% of lab-confirmed COVID-19 cases in NYC involved people at least 50 years old.
 In previous weeks, the dominant cohort of cases had been men between 18 and 49 years of age.

 In April 2020, The New York Times reported that the virus was twice as deadly for Black and Latino people than whites in New York City.
 Officials attribute this difference to longstanding inequalities of health care access, economic status, prevalence of chronic health issues or other co-morbidities, and the fact that Black and Latino people might be over represented among essential workers.
 75% of front line workers are minorities.
 By early May, over 5,200 Latinos in the city had died of COVID-19, making them the ethnic group with the highest number of deaths from the disease.

 COVID-19 is also considered to disproportionately affect low-income immigrants, who may have higher risk of exposure, misinformation, and be hesitant to access care.

 Data

 Graphs

 Adapted from nyc.gov.
-Note that the cases are by date of diagnosis, and deaths are by date of death.
+The cases are by date of diagnosis, and deaths are by date of death.
 Due to delays in reporting, historical counts may be subject to change and recent data may be incomplete.